Dr Helene Tyrrell

 Her research focuses on human rights, judicial reasoning and administrative law.
 She has presented on these themes at a number of national and international conferences.

 Hélène was a Co-Director of the W.G.
 Hart Legal Workshop 2018: 'Building a 21st Century Bill of Rights' and is an Associate Research Fellow at the Institute for Advanced Legal Studies, London.
 She is on the organising committee of the Northern Public Law Forum.
-She is a member of the Human Rights and Social Justice Forum, Power, Organisation and Governance Systems research group, and a Council Member in the Society of Legal Scholars.
+She is a member of the Human Rights and Social Justice Forum; Power, Organisation and Governance Systems research group; and a Council Member in the Society of Legal Scholars and in the British Association of Comparative Law.
 She is a co-founder of the Northern Empirical Legal Studies group.

 LLB (Hons), University of Durham 2007